See It from My Perspective: How Language Affects Cultural Bias in Image Understanding: Experiments

-For each of our base LLMs, we train English, Chinese and bilingual (English and Chinese) variants.
-This requires $3$ comparable multimodal fusion corpora: English, Chinese and bilingual.
-For English, we use the fusion corpus that was constructed to train the original LLaVA models: a pre-training dataset of $595,375$ image-text pairs from CC3M and $157,712$ synthetically generated visual instructions for images from MS-COCO \cite{lin2014microsoft,liu2024llava}.
-For Chinese, we rely on a publicly available machine translation\footnote{\url{https://huggingface.co/datasets/LinkSoul/Chinese-LLaVA-Vision-Instructions}} of this corpus which we ask native speakers to evaluate.
-While the language in this corpus is not naturally occurring Chinese, a random sample of $50$ translations received an average score of $3.76/4$, indicating high quality.
-For our bilingual corpus, we randomly sample half of each monolingual corpus, ensuring no image overlap between the two.
-This results in $3$ equivalently sized fusion corpora with semantically equivalent captions for the same set of images in English or Chinese.
+For each of our base LLMs, we train English, Chinese and bilingual (English/Chinese) variants, requiring $3$ comparable multimodal fusion corpora.
+For English, we use the fusion corpus constructed for the original LLaVA models: $595,375$ image-text pre-training examples from CC3M and $157,712$ synthetic visual instructions for images from MS-COCO \citep{lin2014microsoft,liu2024llava}.
+For Chinese, we use a publicly available machine translation\footnote{\href{https://huggingface.co/datasets/LinkSoul/Chinese-LLaVA-Vision-Instructions}{https://huggingface.co/datasets/LinkSoul/Chinese-LLaVA-Vision-Instructions}} of this corpus which we ask a native speaker to evaluate.
+They assigned a random sample of $50$ translations an average score of $3.76$ on a $4$-point Likert scale, indicating high quality.
+For our bilingual corpus, we randomly sample half of each monolingual corpus, ensuring no image overlap.
+This results in $3$ fusion corpora with semantically equivalent captions in English or Chinese for the same images.

-\subsubsection{Training Details}
+\paragraph{Training Details}